Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Track.md

 > Stores the user-friendly numeric track identifier.

-This property is read/write, but should only be written once during initialization and should not change during execution.
+This property is read/write, but should only be written once during initialization (handled by `MAIN.Registering()`) and should not change during execution.
 It is provided for querying and comparing TrackIds between objects.

 ### OTCID